 Lone Star College (LSC) must be prepared to cope with possible campus closures in the event of natural disasters, communicable disease outbreaks, or other emergencies.
 Following are some suggestions for alternatives to lectures, homework, exams, class discussions, office hours, and grading that can prepare faculty for the possibility of course disruptions.
-In the event of an emergency, please go directly to the STEPS FOR MAINTAINING INSTRUCTIONAL CONTINUITY.
+In the event of an emergency, please go directly to the MOVE YOUR FACE-TO-FACE OR HYBRID COURSE ONLINE.

 - Address instructional and assessment-related matters.